igoroctaviano/jsunpers/es6/bundle.md

 <sub>About the hoisting stuff with *lets*, i found it on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let).</sub>

+# Some pitfalls without our friend, strict mode

-# What will be printed?
+## What will be printed?

     var a1 = 1;